Frequently asked questions

 17 Can your guides give recommendations on places to eat and further activities?
 Our guides will assist you to ensure that the rest of your time in Wellington an enjoyable experience.

 There is also a Day Pass which can be purchased after 9am from the bus driver and can be used for the rest of the day.
 The 3-zone pass applies to all Metlink buses within Wellington CBD and suburbs.
-It costs $10 and covers an adult plus an accompanied child under 16.
+It costs $13.

 Go to the website www.metlink.org.nz for timetables, routes and journey planner.